mosip/documentation/docs/Resident-Services.md

 # Overview
 Resident services are the self services which is used by the resident themselves via a portal.
-Functionalities  such as lock/unlock authentication types, reprint UIN, view authentication history etc. are availabl.
+Functionalities  such as lock/unlock authentication types, reprint UIN, view authentication history etc. are available.
 The services use OTP method of authentication.

 The backend is a set of services with REST API interface (provided by MOSIP) and front end is a portal to be developed by an SI/country according to the requirements.